 A definition of insanity is doing the same thing over and over again and expecting a different result.
 We cannot ever expect to solve the issues that are visceral and inherent to the archaic Capitalist system using Capitalism.
 Why should we work so hard to control a system whose rules are predetermined to have negative and deadly outcomes when there is another far superior option available?

 We change our technology when it becomes outmoded and so we should also change our social and economic systems when they have far outlived their usefulness.
-It is far beyond time especially with 18 million people dying each year due to the structural violence inherent in Capitalism.
-Can we honestly afford that price in the blood of the innocent in order to maintain the Cancer of Capitalism?
+It is far beyond time especially with 18 million+ people dying each year due to the structural violence inherent in Capitalism.
+Can we honestly afford that price in the blood and suffering of the innocent in order to maintain the Cancer of Capitalism?
 Is keeping this broken system that important?
+Are we so blindly brainwashed, brain damaged, and enslaved that we cannot see beyond the veil drenched with the blood of the innocent?

 The Domestication of the Velociraptor (Commentary on Capitalism)